Torniojaws/vortech-backend/INSTALL.md

 1. And add a virtualenv there: ``sudo virtualenv -p /usr/bin/python3 venv``
 1. Then clone the project there:
 ``sudo git clone https://github.com/Torniojaws/vortech-backend.git html/``
-1. Then we will install the project requirements.
-There are a few packages that cannot be installed in the virtualenv directly.
-These must be installed manually as ``sudo``:
+1. Then we will install the project requirements, but first you need to install the essential tools:
-1. uWSGI: ``sudo /srv/vortech-backend/venv/bin/pip install uwsgi``
-1. PyMySQL: ``sudo /srv/vortech-backend/venv/bin/pip install pymysql``
-1. Flask-Script: ``sudo /srv/vortech-backend/venv/bin/pip install flask_script``
+``sudo apt-get install build-essential python3-dev``
-1. With these installed, we can now install the rest.
-First, activate the virtualenv:
+1. Activate the virtualenv: ``source /srv/vortech-backend/venv/bin/activate``
-``source /srv/vortech-backend/venv/bin/activate``
 1. Change to the project dir: ``cd /srv/vortech-backend/html``
-1. And then install the requirements: ``pip install -r requirements/prod.txt``
+1. And then install the requirements:
-1. Note: If there are some issues installing some packages, they probably need to be installed as ``sudo``, just like in the two cases above (uWSGI and PyMySQL)
+``sudo /srv/vortech-backend/venv/bin/pip install -r requirements/prod.txt``
 1. And finally, change the owner of the app dir:
 ``sudo chown -R www-data:www-data /srv/vortech-backend``